DataKind-DC/red-cross-replication/README.md

 The first step of the Red Cross Phase 2 is to replicate and document  Phase 1 results.
 Phase 1's original GitHub repo is <a href link="https://github.com/DataKind-DC/smoke_alarm_models">here</a>.
 There are six models that the team is working to replicate, if you are interested in helping out on one, the Data Corps contact person is below.

-The 2015 Risk Score is a simple average of 5 risks scores from 5 independent models.
-Full notes are here.
-Six models were developed using various data sources and available at various geographic levels of aggregation.

 | Phase 1 Model | Target Variable  |  Predictors  | Type of Model  |  Data Sources |
 |-------|---|---|---|---|